What is webPOISONCONTROL?

 - Email (optional, but safer if you provide it because you'll get a summary of recommendations and a link to the follow-up module)

 How long does it take to enter my case and get a recommendation?

-It takes about 3 minutes to enter your information in webPOISONCONTROL and get a recommendation.
+On average, it takes 2.6 minutes to enter your information in webPOISONCONTROL and get a recommendation.
 Your case could take a bit longer.